UMAprotocol/protocol/packages/monitors/README.md

 # @uma/monitors

 This package contains four UMA monitor bot implementations: `BalanceMonitor`, `ContractMonitor`, `CRMonitor`, and `SyntheticPegMonitor`.
 The monitor bots are used to monitor the UMA ecosystem for key events.
-They have a number of monitor modules built into them that enable real time reporting on key events for a given Financial Contract contract.
+They have a number of monitor modules built into them that enable real time reporting on key events for a given Financial Contract.

 For more information about running a monitor bot, see the [docs](https://docs.umaproject.org/developers/bots).